word-ky/codesign/README.md

 ## Project Overview

 Amid the era of big data and accelerating model scaling, efficient model deployment is increasingly critical for real-time visual inference in Internet of Visual Things (IoVT) systems.
 Dynamic deep neural networks (DDNNs), which can reconfigure their structures on demand, offer an structure-elastic deployment paradigm.
 However, existing research on DDNN deployment in mobile computing remains limited in three aspects: (i) it mainly focuses on optimizing task off loading, while rarely achieving joint optimization of task accuracy and inference efficiency; (ii) It lacks a principled account of DDNN structure--efficiency interactions in resource-limited devices, rendering efficiency performance largely black-box and hard to interpret; and (iii) it seldom considers unseen-domain adaptation induced by scene variations in practical mobile computing scenarios.
 Regarding these gaps, we propose a co-designing approach that optimizes task-oriented cloud-edge DDNN deployment for real-time visual inference and unseen-domain robustness.
 Extensive experiments across classification/segmentation/detection, heterogeneous backbones and devices, and datasets with domain shifts validate effectiveness and generality, complemented by a coal-mine IoVT surveillance case study.
 Overall, this work provides theoretical and empirical evidence for reliable DDNN deployment in IoVTs.
+The Author Homepage: https://word-ky.github.io/

 ### Key Features